Skip to navigation Skip to navigation Skip to content

 • Management of residual materials

-Furthermore, Fierté Montréal is prioritizing obtaining the Responsible Event Management certification (BNQ- 9700-253) from the Bureau de normalisation du Québec in order to regularize its processes and maintain its eco-responsible event goals according to the evolution of the measures put in place by the different actors, governmental or others.
+Furthermore, Fierté Montréal is prioritizing obtaining the Responsible Event Management certification (BNQ- 9700-253) -level 2- from the Bureau de Normalization du Québec in order to regularize its processes and maintain its eco-responsible event goals according to the evolution of the measures put in place by the different actors, governmental or others.

 Finally, Fierté Montréal aspires to a tangible eco-responsible transition and will count on the support of expert consultants over the next few years in order to improve and concretize its approaches.